AHartNtkn/Tutor/designdoc.md

 2. **Step 2: Worked Example**
    - An example problem.
 Possibly includes step-by-step math or diagrams rendered with MathJax.
    - No user interaction in MVP.
-3. **Step 3: 8 Practice Problems**
+3. **Step 3: Practice Problems (Around 8 for most skills)**
    - Multiple-choice for MVP.
    - Each problem has 4–5 options and a single correct choice.
    - The "Next" button is grayed out until the student selects an answer.
    - After each problem is answered, the system shows correctness, possibly a short explanation.
-   - Once all 8 are done, the lesson is marked complete.
+   - Once all are done, the lesson is marked complete.

 **Returning to Home:** After finishing the last problem, the student returns automatically to the home page.
 Incomplete lessons are not stored in IndexedDB—if the student leaves mid-lesson, it’s treated as never started.